unoplatform/uno.extensions/doc/Learn/Tutorials/Maui/HowTo-Use3rdPartLibs.md

 </Page>
 ```

 Let's take a moment and review this piece of code.
-First we added the `toolkit` namespace, this is the namespace that contains the controls from the `CommunityToolkit.Maui` library.
+First, we added the `toolkit` namespace, this is the namespace that contains the controls from the `CommunityToolkit.Maui` library.
 In order to consume the `DrawingView` control.
-We need to use the `MauiContent` control, that lives on `uem` namespace, this control holds all the .NET MAUI types (layouts, controls, converters, etc), you can't use .NET MAUI types outside this control.
+We need to use the `MauiContent` control, which lives on `uem` namespace, this control holds all the .NET MAUI types (layouts, controls, converters, etc), you can't use .NET MAUI types outside this control.

 Also, Uno Platform does not convert the `Color` type from .NET MAUI to the WinUI `Color`, so we need to use the `MauiColor` markup extension for the conversion, as you can see in the `LineColor` property.